TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

    :Description:
       Number of the database to store entries.
 Each cache should use its own database, otherwise all caches sharing a database are flushed if the flush operation is issued to one of them.
-Database numbers 0 and 1 are used and flushed by the Core unit tests and should not be used if possible.
+Database numbers 0 and 1 are used and flushed by the `Core`:pn: unit tests and should not be used if possible.
    :Mandatory:
       No